chaoss/wg-dei/focus-areas/project-and-community/documentation-usability.md

 * Interview newcomers to determine how documentation helped the contributor to, (a) understand the contribution process, and/or, (b) complete the task.
   Sample interview questions:
-  * What is your experience with using the documentation to understand the contribution process?
+  * Describe your experience with using the documentation to understand the contribution process.
-  * What is your experience with using the documentation when you have a question about doing work in the community?
+  * Describe your experience with using the documentation when you have a question about doing work in the community.
-  * Were you comfortable with the amount of technical terms present here?
+  * How comfortable were you with the amount of technical terms present here? (adapt to survey using Likert scale [1-5])
   * What suggestions do you have for improving the project’s policies, processes, or guidelines available to new contributors?
 * Ask questions regarding readability and scannability such as: Does the documentation use organizing constructs, such as:
   * Headings